nazimboudeffa/maqnin-os/README.md

 ## LICENSE

-NO WARRANTY, please be carefull when you use it, it's actually under development
+The is NO WARRANTY using this soft, please be carefull when you use it, it's actually under development